jamunamah/Jamuna_FOPJava_LabOOPs1/README.md

 # Jamuna_FOPJava_LabOOPs1
+This is the solution to the following question:

 Problem Statement:
 You are an IT Support Administrator and are charged with the task of creating credentials for new hires